 Hostas are hardy plants, but slugs and snails can wreak havoc on your hostas if you’re not careful.
 To help remedy this, keep the mulch away from the plant’s stem.
 You can add a light ring of salt around your hostas (Epsom salt works too) because this can discourage slugs and snails from reaching the hosta itself.

 21. Protect Your Plants from Disease

 Make sure you maintain the correct mulch and water levels because this is key to keeping diseases at bay.
 If you see large spots on the leaves with a dark border, apply a fungicide spray.
 Wilted and brown leaves with white masses are a sign of Sclerotium Blight, and you want to pull the mulch away from the plant if this is the case.
 Don’t over water your hosta.
 Water just enough to keep the soil nicely moist.

 Closing Thoughts on How to Make Hostas Grow Bigger

 Figuring out how to grow hostas big can be a process of trial and error.
 But, the real key to growing hostas or any other plant is don’t fuss with your plants all the time, don’t neglect your plants, learn to spot problems before they become overwhelming and enjoy your garden.
 It’s that simple, and the tips and tricks I outlined for you will help you jumpstart your hosta growth so you end up with full, lush, and large hosta plants that make your yard look fabulous.

-If you made it this far you must have found the the article interesting and hopefully helpful.
-If so please bookmark it as I will be adding new tips at random intervals.
+If you made it this far, you must have found the article interesting and hopefully helpful.
+If so, please bookmark it, as I will add new tips at random intervals.